Bandcamp: History

 In November 2020, Bandcamp launched Bandcamp Live, a ticketed live-streaming service for artists.
 The service is an integrated feature of the Bandcamp website.
 Fees on tickets were waived until March 31, 2021, and became 10% from then.

 Bandcamp provides vinyl pressing services for artists.
 After a 50-artist pilot in 2020, the company opened limited access to 10,000 artists in early 2021 with plans for further expansion.
 Their fans preorder the pressing rather than having the artist fund it upfront.
 Bandcamp lets artists set their own price.
 The company's two million vinyl sales in 2020 doubled that of 2019.

-Bandcamp was acquired by Epic Games on March 2, 2022.
-Epic said the platform “will play an important role in Epic’s vision to build out a creator marketplace ecosystem...".
-Ethan Diamond said “Bandcamp will keep operating as a stand-alone marketplace and music community...".
+In March 2022, Epic Games acquired Bandcamp; the companies said the service would continue to operate as a stand-alone marketplace.

+Bandcamp's employees voted to form a union via the Office and Professional Employees International Union in March 2023.
+On September 28, 2023, Epic Games announced that it was laying off 870 people, roughly 16% of its workforce.
+As part of this, Bandcamp was sold to Songtradr, another music platform.
+According to an Epic Games spokesperson, Songtradr incrementally offered employment to the Bandcamp staff.

+Following Epic’s September 2023 layoffs and the sale to Songtradr, reporting indicated roughly half of Bandcamp employees were not extended offers by the buyer; staff also reported access issues during the transition period.

+In an internal email, Songtradr's CEO, Paul Wiltshire, said that Bandcamp's financial state had "not been healthy" due to increased operating costs over steady revenues, despite the site's continuous profitability.
+In response to the layoffs, users and artists of the platform expressed anxiety about its future.
+As of December 2023, Songtradr had not formally recognized the Bandcamp union.

 Business model

 Artists and labels upload music to Bandcamp and control how they sell it, setting their own prices, offering users the option to pay more, and selling merchandise.

-Users can download their purchases or stream their music on the Bandcamp application or website only once or, by preserving the purchase voucher, unlimited times.
-They can also send purchased music as a gift, view lyrics, and save individual songs or albums to a wish list.
-Uploading music to Bandcamp is free.
 The company takes a 15% commission on sales made from their website, which drops to 10% after an artist's sales surpass US$5,000, plus payment processing fees.

 Downloads are offered in lossy formats MP3 (LAME, 320k or V0), AAC and Ogg Vorbis, and in lossless formats FLAC, ALAC, WAV and AIFF.
-In addition to digital downloads artists may offer to sell their music on physical media such as CD or vinyl.

-Bandcamp's website offers users access to an artist's page, with information on the artist, social media links, merchandising links and listing their available music.
-Artists can change the look of their page and customize its features.
+In 2021 Bandcamp expanded a vinyl pressing program that lets artists crowdfund production runs; industry coverage noted fans bought about two million vinyl LPs on the platform in 2020, double 2019’s total.